vantage6/vantage6-workshop/episodes/chap5_python_client.md

 ### Collect collaboration details

 Before starting a task, you need to know the details of the collaboration you are working with.
 Use the Python client to get the details of the collaboration you have access to.
-Write down the **name** and and **ID** of each collaboration.
+Write down the **name** and **ID** of each collaboration.

 :::::::::::::::::::::::: hint